 Zone 0 Zone 1 Zone 2 Where ignitable concentrations of flammable gases, vapors, or liquids are present continuously or for long periods of time under normal operating conditions.
 Where ignitable concentrations of flammable gases, vapors, or liquids: - are likely to exist under normal operating conditions - may exist frequently because of repair, maintenance operations, or leakage Where ignitable concentrations of flammable gases, vapors, or liquids: - are not likely to exist under normal operating conditions - occur for only a short period of time - become hazardous only in case of an accident or some unusual operating condition Division 1 Division 2 Where ignitable concentrations of flammable gases, vapors, or liquids: - are likely to exist under normal operating conditions - exist frequently because of maintenance/repair work or frequent equipment failure Where ignitable concentrations of flammable gases, vapors, or liquids: - are not likely to exist under normal operating conditions - are normally in closed containers where the hazard can escape only through accidental rupture or breakdown of such containers or in case of abnormal operation of equipment

-Table 6.2 Class I group comparison.
+Table 5.15 Class I group comparison.

-Zone Class/Division
+Groups used with IEC Zone system and Class/Zone system Groups used with Class/Division system

 IIC - Acetylene and hydrogen A - Acetylene

 B - Hydrogen

 IIB - Ethylene C - Ethylene

 IIA - Propane D - Propane